 The stunning artisan work will leave your head reeling.

 Day Three: Classic Rome

-When you think of old black and white movies, or Roman Holiday, or any time stories reference the romance of Rome, classic Rome is where it all takes place.
+When you think of old black and white movies, or Roman Holiday, or any stories referencing the romance of Rome, classic Rome is where it all takes place.

 Stop 1: Spanish Steps

 Make sure to start your day as early as possible to see the Spanish Steps.
-This popular spot is sure to be bombarded by locals and tourists alike, so you will want to get there early.
+This popular spot is sure to be bombarded by locals and tourists, so you will want to get there early.

 Stop 2: Trevi Fountain